maxb2/donjon-painter/README.rst

 donjon-painter - Dungeon Map Maker
 ==================================

-This is a fork of the outdated `Blackflighter/donjon-painter`_.

 donjon-painter is a companion script to `donjon's Random Dungeon Generator`_.
 By selecting a TSV file along with a set of tile assets, you can easily create large, beautiful dungeon maps.
 Learn how to create new tilesets for donjon-painter `here`_.